How it works

 - show a Dune badge on the dashboard,

-- load in the background (Dune queries can take up to a minute, so they never block the rest of the board),
+- load in the background (Dune queries can take up to 90 seconds, so they never block the rest of the board),

 - require a Dune API key to be configured before you can save one.